Aashish2k1S/Aashish2k1S/README.md

 - ⚡ Fun fact: ...
 -->

 👋 Hi, I’m Aashish Gupta
-💻 .NET Software Developer passionate about backend engineering and scalable design.
+💻 .NET Software Developer passionate about backend engineering, SQL optimization, and scalable design.
-🌱 Currently learning Docker & Cloud fundamentals.
+🚀 Currently learning Docker, Azure, and FastAPI to expand into cloud-based solutions.
+🧠 2 years of professional experience with APIs, Crystal Reports, and data-driven applications.
+📂 Explore my projects below — open for collaboration and learning opportunities.
-📫 Connect with me on [LinkedIn🧷](https://www.linkedin.com/in/aashish2k1s/)
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/aashish2k1s/)